Monday, 2 August 2021

 I am openly dissatisfied with certain aspects of being a junior doctor and I will list them here as a self-indulgent catharsis, but also as a step in the productive path of tackling my feelings toward these issues and mentally overcoming them.
 The list below is by no means exhaustive; however, it reflects some of the issues that I personally feel contributes to widespread burnout amongst myself and my peers:

-- A relentless toxic culture of ~continuous success~, which is beautiful tool for innovation, but also a horrific detriment to our collective mental health as doctors
+• A relentless toxic culture of ~continuous success~, which is beautiful tool for innovation, but also a horrific detriment to our collective mental health as doctors

-- Endless bureaucracy within a health system that often leaves us exasperated and dissatisfied with its limitations in providing optimal patient care
+• Endless bureaucracy within a health system that often leaves us exasperated and dissatisfied with its limitations in providing optimal patient care

-- Health system complacency with blatant medical understaffing – I mean, I know we’re expensive to roster, but there is a reason so many of us develop pager-tone anxiety and oftentimes come home feeling shaken after nightmare shifts (one doctor for five wards just ain’t safe)
+• Health system complacency with blatant medical understaffing – I mean, I know we’re expensive to roster, but there is a reason so many of us develop pager-tone anxiety and oftentimes come home feeling shaken after nightmare shifts (one doctor for five wards just ain’t safe

-- Inevitable compassion fatigue – not necessarily in respect to patients, but most prominently regarding compassion toward fellow colleagues and, just as importantly, compassion for ourselves
+• Inevitable compassion fatigue – not necessarily in respect to patients, but most prominently regarding compassion toward fellow colleagues and, just as importantly, compassion for ourselves

-- Inflexibility due to fixed career trajectories, many of which squash healthy curiosity outside of specialty confines due to widespread cultural disapproval of ‘idleness’ in any doctor’s career path (it should be pointed out that working conditions generally improve as you compete to advance within a specialty, and generally stagnate if specialist training isn’t ruthlessly pursued)
+• Inflexibility due to fixed career trajectories, many of which squash healthy curiosity outside of specialty confines due to widespread cultural disapproval of ‘idleness’ in any doctor’s career path (it should be pointed out that working conditions generally improve as you compete to advance within a specialty, and generally stagnate if specialist training isn’t ruthlessly pursued)

-- The prevalence of entrenched – oftentimes problematic – cultures (did someone say surgery?) that still reflect largely paternalistic, hierarchical and ‘we-went-through-it-and-so-should-you’ attitudes
+• The prevalence of entrenched – oftentimes problematic – cultures (did someone say surgery?) that still reflect largely paternalistic, hierarchical and ‘we-went-through-it-and-so-should-you’ attitudes

-- Lastly, embedded knowledge that all these issues are not new and that all doctors before you have lived through it, which leads to the unsurprising (albeit unhealthy) widely held internal conception that you might just be inadequate if you’re unable to prosper within a system that was otherwise survived by all others that came before you (collectively, we say we’re working on dismantling this, but… are we?)
+• Lastly, embedded knowledge that all these issues are not new and that all doctors before you have lived through it, which leads to the unsurprising (albeit unhealthy) widely held internal conception that you might just be inadequate if you’re unable to prosper within a system that was otherwise survived by all others that came before you (collectively, we say we’re working on dismantling this, but… are we?)

 There are copious emphatic underlines in the last point because it openly struck a nerve.
 Whilst contemplating this entire post, I came to the conclusion that we’re entrenching burnout for generations to come by regurgitating the same medical narrative.
 We might even be limiting our own capacity for growth by smothering and rejecting our internal struggles.
 I know we don’t do it on purpose; the only way to survive is to maintain that outward façade of okayness we’ve all perfected… but sometimes, I know it gets really f*cking hard to be ‘OK’.

+Just putting it out there.
 Big love to my medical pals.
 I feel you.

 Good luck for interview season! x